Behavioral Health Workforce Education & Training

 BEHAVIORAL HEALTH PEER SUPPORT SPECIALIST

 Montana’s Peer Network is a statewide peer run non-profit recovery organization with a mission to lead the expansion and development of recovery-oriented behavioral health services in Montana.
 They offer a variety of peer support trainings.
 Trainees must identify as being in recovery from a behavioral health diagnosis and have sought treatment.
 There are 40 hours of in-person initial training to receive certification as a Behavioral Health Peer Support Specialist.
 This course meets the National Practice Standards for Peer Supporters and the guideline set up by the Montana Peer Support Task Force.
-Total training fees are due at enrollment.
-Full reimbursement upon participant’s successful completion is available.

 For more information: Montana Peer Network